-Cellulite is one of the most common skin condition which women seek treatment for in the private NYC office of Dr. Michele Green.
-Cellulite affects nearly 90% of all women, making cellulite treatment one of the most popular procedures in Dr. Green’s private New York office.
-Cellulite is characterized by dimpling of the skin that causes an “orange peel” or “cottage cheese” like texture.
-Cellulite can develop on any patient regardless of age or gender, and may appear in various places on the body including the abdomen, buttocks, arms, and legs.
-The build up of collagen in the connective tissue creates tension on the surface of the skin and push fat cells upwards, which is what leads to the rippling effect on the skin.
-Although cellulite is an extremely common condition, it can make many of us feel self-conscious.
-If the cellulite on your legs is preventing you from putting on that cute new pair of shorts or keeping you from wearing a bathing suit on the beach, it may be time to take steps to reduce or eliminate your cellulite.
-Luckily, advances in dermatology have produced a wide range of treatments that combat cellulite and leave your skin looking smooth.
+Cellulite is one of the most common skin conditions that women seek treatment for in the private NYC dermatology office of Dr. Michele Green.
+Cellulite affects nearly 90% of all women, making cellulite treatment one of the most popularly requested in Dr. Green’s private New York office.
+Cellulite is a skin condition that is characterized by the presence of dimples on the skin that cause an “orange peel” or “cottage cheese” like texture.
+Cellulite is a skin condition that can develop on any patient regardless of their age, weight, or gender, and may appear in various places on the body including the abdomen, buttocks, arms, and legs.
+The rippling effect on skin that is associated with cellulite develops due to a build up of collagen in the connective tissue, which creates tension on the surface of the skin while pushing fat cells upwards.

 What is cellulite?

-Cellulite is a skin condition in which the surface of the skin is rippling giving it an “orange peel” or “cottage cheese” like appearance.
-This dimpling on the surface of the skin appears as the result of three biological factors: thickening of the fibrous septae (fibrous bands) that connect the skin to the muscle, the bulk and concentration of fat cells under the skin, and the laxity (looseness) of our skin.
-As we age, the fibrous septae thicken due to the build up of collagen type 1 and type 3.
+Cellulite is a skin condition in which the surface of the skin is rippled or dimpled, giving it an “orange peel” or “cottage cheese” like appearance.
+Dimpling cellulite forms on the surface of the skin as the result of three biological factors: thickening of the fibrous septae (fibrous bands) that connect the skin to the muscle, the bulk and concentration of fat cells under the skin, and the laxity (looseness) of skin.
+Although any individual may experience the presence of cellulite despite age, gender, and weight, it is a common experience that as we age, the fibrous septae thicken due to the build up of collagen type 1 and type 3.
 This thickening of the bands results in tension on the surface of the skin.
-This tension in the connective tissue also forces the fat cells towards the upper layer of the skin, creating a dimpled texture across the skin.
+This tension in the connective tissue also forces the fat cells towards the upper layer of the skin, creating a dimpled texture across the surface of the skin.
 The higher the concentration of fat cells, the more pronounced the dimpling in the skin becomes.
-Higher skin laxity, meaning skin that is looser, also means that cellulite is more visible because there is more space for the fat cells to fill underneath the surface of the skin.
+In addition, when patients have an increased amount of skin laxity, meaning that their skin becomes looser due to the natural aging process, it means that the cellulite is more visible because there is more space for the fat cells to fill underneath the surface of the skin.

 There are three levels of severity of cellulite, which are as follows: